An Economic Downturn in China is the Greatest Threat to Chinese Domestic Security

 The likelihood of an individual taking advantage of a situation like this is higher than the removal of the party itself from power.
 Furthermore, the mobilization of a large segment of the Chinese population, organized around a common goal, remains unlikely.

-China’s Removal of the Presidential Two-Term Limits Signals Potentially Significant Reforms
+Removal Two-Term Limits Signals Potentially Significant Reforms

-It must be noted that President Xi Jinping holds both the top leadership positions within the Chinese Communist Party and the military (the People’s Liberation Army).
+Xi Jinping holds both the top leadership positions within the Chinese Communist Party and the military (the People’s Liberation Army).

 Xi’s consolidation of power serves several purposes—both in the domestic and international arenas.